Koredotcom/docs/docs/gale/playground/explore-other-actions-to-perform-in-the-prompt-playground.md

-* **Copy as a prompt**: If you select the copy as a prompt option, then the user prompt, the few shot examples, and the system prompt are all copied.
+* **Copy as a Prompt**: If you select the copy as a prompt option, then the user prompt, the few shot examples, and the system prompt are all copied.
 * **Copy as Gen AI node**: If you select the copy as Gen AI node option, then along with the user prompt, the few shot examples, and the system prompt, the bookmarked model and the settings applied to the model are also copied.
 Once it is copied you can paste it as an Gen AI node in the Flow builder canvas.

 **To copy a prompt, follow these steps**: